hashgraph/hedera-improvement-proposal/HIP/hip-0000-virtual-addresses.md

 ## Rationale

-Fundamentally it holds true in Hedera that an account encompasses amongst other values an account identifier `shard.realm.num` (dictated by the next available entity counter), a modifiable cryptographic public signing key and an optional static public key account identifier i.e. alias or a temporary public address for Hollow accounts (as noted in [HIP 583](https://hips.hedera.com/hip/hip-583)).
+Fundamentally it holds true in Hedera that an account encompasses amongst other values an account identifier `shard.realm.num` (dictated by the next available entity counter), a modifiable cryptographic public signing key and an optional static public key account identifier i.e. alias or a public address for Hollow accounts (as noted in [HIP 583](https://hips.hedera.com/hip/hip-583)).
 This is contrary to the EVM view where an account encompasses an account identifier which is a derivative of its static cryptographic public signing key i.e. public address (as noted in [HIP 583](https://hips.hedera.com/hip/hip-583)).
 Here, it is not possible to dissociate an account from its public key as you can in Hedera.

 This has made it challenging when a Hedera account needs to be represented on the EVM or when an EVM feature that relies on the public key to account identifier mapping needs to be honored by the Hedera network.
 The alias concept from [HIP 32](https://hips.hedera.com/hip/hip-32) was modified to help alleviate this issue by providing a source for the EVM address an account would adopt on EVM transactions.
 However, this had its limitations as it was not originally intended to encompass EVM address logic which is fundamentally based on `ECDSA` keys and calculations on accounts state, not the next available entity identifier.